tomato4/Amazfit_sportdata_exporter/Amazfit data exporter/external tools/readme.txt

-Move this tools next do compiled exe file.
+Move this tools next to compiled exe file.